ibm-cloud-docs/containers/cs_integrations_service_binding.md

 **What types of services can I bind to my cluster?** </br>

 When you add {{site.data.keyword.cloud_notm}} services to your cluster, you can choose between services that are enabled for {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) and services that are based on Cloud Foundry.
 IAM-enabled services offer more granular access control and can be managed in an {{site.data.keyword.cloud_notm}} resource group.
 Cloud Foundry services must be added to a Cloud Foundry organization and space, and cannot be added to a resource group.
 To control access to your Cloud Foundry service instance, you use Cloud Foundry roles.
-For more information about IAM-enabled services and Cloud Foundry services, see [What is a resource?](/docs/account?topic=account-manage_resource#resource).
+For more information about IAM-enabled services and Cloud Foundry services, see [Managing access to resources](/docs/account?topic=account-assign-access-resources).

 To find a list of supported {{site.data.keyword.cloud_notm}} services, see the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog).